martinbuberl/VersionTasks/README.md

     public static bool DirtyBuild = Convert.ToBoolean($dirtybuild$);
 }</code></pre>

 The build task will then create a file based on this template under the path and with the file name you specified in the `DestinationFile` attribute.
-For the above example using e.g. the `GitVersionFile` task  a file like the following will get generated:
+For the above example using e.g. the `GitVersionFile` task  a file like the following gets generated:

 **DestinationFile: Version.cs**